Jeanne S. Mam-Luft, MFA

 In 2014, Jeanne was the first and only dance artist to be awarded an Arts Ambassador Fellowship from the City of Cincinnati.

-Jeanne served on the OhioDance Board of Trustees from 2009-2015, is a founding member of the Greater Cincinnati Dance Alliance, was the Assistant Director of Contemporary Dance Theater from 2010-2014, and has served as a panelist for Ohio Arts Council.
+Jeanne served on the OhioDance Board of Trustees from 2009-2015, is a founding member of the Greater Cincinnati Dance Alliance, was the Assistant Director of Contemporary Dance Theater from 2010-2014, and has served as a grant review panelist for Ohio Arts Council.

 Jeanne holds a Master of Fine Arts in Dance from Texas Woman’s University and a Bachelor of Architecture from Carnegie Mellon University.
 Mam-Luft studied photography and video at Pittsburgh Filmmakers.
 As a student, she received full scholarships to both American Dance Festival and Bates Dance Festival.